wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     *   (d) otherwise intentionally obstructs or attempts to obstruct a gambling inspector in the execution of a power or duty.

-    (2) Every person who commits an offence against subsection (1) is liable on summary conviction,---
+    (2) Every person who commits an offence against subsection (1) is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $2,000:

     *   (b) in the case of a holder of a class 3 operator's licence, class 4 operator's licence, or casino licence, to a fine not exceeding $5,000\.

     Compare: 1990 No 62 s 109

+    Section 346(2): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 347 Restriction on class 4 gambling by certain persons